sulaimandevops27-dotcom/linux-basic/README.md

-# 🐧 Linux Level 1 – Linux Demo
+# 🐧 Level 1 – Basic  – Linux Demo

 This repository contains foundational Linux practice tasks for beginners and All commands are simple and tested on **Ubuntu Linux**.